nazem0/DoorDashClient/ReadMe.md

 Use the appropriate client for your needs.
 It needs the configuration so it can retrieve the Doordash settings from appsettings or in the environment.

 For classic:
-- Use the IServiceCollection extension method AddDoorDashClassicClient as part of building your services/dependencies.
+- Use the IServiceCollection extension method AddDoordashDriveClassic as part of building your services/dependencies.

 ---
-    services.AddDoorDashClassicClient(IConfiguration config)
+    services.AddDoordashDriveClassic(IConfiguration config)
 ---

 For V2:
-- Use the IServiceCollection extension method AddDoorDashV2Client as part of building your services/dependencies.
+- Use the IServiceCollection extension method AddDoordashDriveV2 as part of building your services/dependencies.

 ---
-    services.AddDoorDashV2Client(IConfiguration config)
+    services.AddDoordashDriveV2(IConfiguration config)
 ---

 Simple as that!